There’s no scientific evidence supporting the idea that CBD causes anxiety.

 - The original plants contain more than 0.3%, or;

-- When in the production process the hemp extract gets so concentrated that the THC-percentage increases.
+- During the production process the hemp extract gets so concentrated that the THC-percentage increases.

 In any case, FDA tests have shown that CBD products can contain too high concentrations of THC (1).
-It’s unclear from which percentage you will start feeling the effects of THC, but if your product contains more than 0.3% there’s a chance you will experience the effects associated with THC.
+It’s unclear from which percentage you will start feeling the effects of THC.
+But if your product has more than 0.3% THC, there’s a chance you will experience the side effects associated with THC.

 So, what are the effects of THC?